 Can students charge their device in school?

-Currently, we do not cater for the charging of personal devices in the school.
-Parents are advised to procure suitable rechargeable power packs for their child’s devices.
+Currently, we have limited facilities for the charging of personal devices in the school.
+Students are required to charge their devices fully the night before.
+Parents are also advised to procure suitable rechargeable power packs for their child’s devices.

 Will the school repair the device if it breaks?
 Does the school provide loan machines for students whose devices are broken?

 The school does not have any authorised personnel who can repair devices.
 It is advantageous to purchase the device from a provider who can offer advice, service, loan out machines, repair and lease options to go along with the purchase of the device.

 May the students use 3G/4G in addition to WiFi?

 The Student Cybersafety User Agreement requires students only to use the school provided wifi.
 This is a safe and monitored network.
 Students are not allowed to use their 3G/4G data plan while on campus.